 Linen, slate blue, and muted gold — understated and charming.

 Showing best-match colors.
-Most results are from Benjamin Moore.
+Most results are from Valspar.

 French Country interiors navigate a specific balance: they feel old, but not fussy; worn, but not neglected; colorful, but not saturated.
 This palette captures that quality through careful desaturation — every color here is muted.
 The slate blue is gray-blue, not bright blue.
 The gold is antique wheat, not vivid yellow.
 The warm linen and taupe keep the palette anchored in the neutral range even as it layers in warm and cool tones.